portworx/px-docs/px-usage.md

    -t 06670ede-70af-11e6-beb9-0242fc110003 -a -f
 ```

-If using Lighthouse as the management interface, then the "-t" argument will be the PWX_TOKEN, visible from **"Manage Clusters -> Get Startup Script"**.
+If using Lighthouse as the management interface, then the "-t" argument will be the PWX_TOKEN, visible from **"Manage Clusters -&gt; Get Startup Script"**.
 In this case, the **"-k"** argument would not apply, since Lighthouse uses a Portworx hosted **etcd**.

 If running in an ["air-gapped"](/run-air-gap.html) environment, then also supply "**-e API_SERVER=http://1.2.3.4**" to the "docker run" command, which should point to the IPaddr of the on-prem Lighthouse instance.
 For example: